Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 Our inventory management tool is going to be a one-screen app, but don’t let this fool you.
 It’s actually going to pack quite a punch.

-In terms of requirements, we basically want to enable our end users to do five things:
+In terms of requirements, we basically want to enable our end users to do five things with our free inventory management software:

 1. Browse products based on their category.
 2. Edit product information.